screamlab/tools/README.md

 - Confirms the creation of udev rules for each device.
 - Reports any errors encountered during the process.

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
 Feel free to check [issues page](https://github.com/your-username/tools/issues).